Getting notified when someone mentions your brand on the Web can be empowering. Receiving Google Alerts in Slack makes this even more efficient.

 - Under Feed URL, paste the URL that you copied earlier.
 Pick the Channel where you want to receive alerts, then hit Subscribe to this Feed

 If you find that Google Alerts aren’t powerful enough, you’re missing mentions, or you need to track and develop reports across news, social, and broadcast TV/radio – take a look at CivicFeed.
 With CivicFeed, all of the above steps can be completed with two clicks and you’ll receive powerful analytics.
 It’s free to get started.
-Learn More here.
+Sign up for free here.